The Breaking of the Prairie

 The series was another of that magazine’s examinations of pressing environmental issues, in this case funded in large part by The Joyce Foundation, with the assistance of the Illinois Department of Agriculture's Division of Natural Resources.
 The loss of topsoil, from erosion and indeed of prime farmland itself through development had set off alarms in Illinois of the period.
 The panic proved, shall we say, premature.
 Subsequent changes in the ways that Illinois farmers tilled their land caused huge (and largely unexpected) declines in topsoil loss.

+This version departs from the published article slightly in accuracy and readability.
 For other articles in the series, see "Breadbasket for Dustbowl" on the Farms & farming page.

 Illinois Issues introduction: The revolution in farm technology, the introduction of high-yield hybrid seeds and the advent of artificial fertilizers are the major factors that helped transform Illinois prairie to Illinois farmland.
 Large portions of this farmland, in turn, have absorbed the massive urban exodus of the last 40 years—sprouting rows of houses instead of corn.
 All of these factors are explored in the following article, the second in a series of six articles on soil conservation funded by The Joyce Foundation.